EE Smart 5G Hub review

 There’s a high chance though that you only have slower plans available to you, such as BT’s Fibre 2 plan, which offers 58-73Mbps speeds – in other words some way short of what the EE Smart 5G Hub is capable of.

 Assuming you do go for a 5G home broadband device, it’s also worth noting that performance will vary based on the network you’re on, not just the router hardware.
-On that front, EE has been found to be middling in recent tests from Opensignal and RootMetrics (linked above in the performance section) – beating Vodafone and O2 but falling some way short of Three for average, median and top speeds.
+On that front, EE has been found to be middling in recent tests from Opensignal and RootMetrics (linked above in the performance section) – beating O2 and sometimes Vodafone, but falling short of Three for average, median and top speeds.

 Plans

-It’s worth noting that Three charges considerably less for its 5G router plans, as well as offering the same router hardware.
+It’s worth noting that Three charges considerably less for its 5G router plans, so Three could be worth considering instead.

 That said, this could be worth it if you get better 5G coverage from EE in your home.
-EE’s prices also aren’t really any worse than Vodafone’s.
+EE’s prices are also slightly higher than Vodafone’s, but there’s not as much of a difference there.

 Conclusion

-The EE Smart 5G Hub is the best 5G router available on a UK network at the time of writing, so on that basis it comes highly recommended.
-But it’s also the same as the router that Three offers, so only really has an edge over Vodafone.
+The EE Smart 5G Hub is one of the best 5G routers available on a UK network at the time of writing, so on that basis it comes highly recommended.
+But it’s also not much different to its main rivals.

 The actual plans it’s available on are on the pricey side, but are still just about competitive, and EE’s 5G coverage is widespread, so there’s a fair chance you’ll be able to get it in your home.

-Pricing aside we have a few niggles with this, such as there only being two Ethernet ports and it not being much of an upgrade on the old model, but overall the EE Smart 5G Hub is a top device.
+Pricing aside we have a few niggles with this, such as there only being two Ethernet ports and no external antenna ports, but overall the EE Smart 5G Hub is a top device.

 EE Smart 5G Hub Deals